Trans Day of Remembrance honors 326 lives lost worldwide

 For the organizers, reflecting on the murders of trans individuals is about acknowledging and condemning the widespread transphobia that motivates those murders.

-For Morris, confronting transphobia is most importantly about accepting trans people.
+For M., confronting transphobia is most importantly about accepting trans people.

 “[I want] acceptance that someone’s gender can change in their four years here.
 That trans people can be as beautiful or desirable as cis people.
 Acceptance that being friends with a trans person doesn’t need to be hard,” she said.

 Correction, December 5th 2017: A previous version of this article misstated who gave closing remarks at the event.
-They were said by Ari Mehrberg, not Sadie Morris.
+They were said by Ari Mehrberg.